deepjets/deepjets/README.rst

 easily generate events, yielding particles as numpy record arrays, perform detector simulation, jet clustering, and jet image construction.
 Each stage is a standard python generator function and they can be chained together and customized.
-You may perform the jet clustering directly on the final state visible PYTHIA particles or on the calorimeter towers simulated by Delphes.
+You may perform jet clustering directly on the final state visible PYTHIA particles or on calorimeter towers simulated by Delphes.
 At each stage the output is a standard numpy record array of particles, calorimeter towers, or jets, making it easy to interface with other scientific python packages.